usainzg/dotfiles/README.md

 ### Fuzzy-finder & Grepping

-Back before starting my employment @ Igalia, I relied on telescope for all of my fuzzy finding.
-It turns out telescope is really really slow on big repository, even with ripgrep in place of grep.
+Back before starting my employment @ Igalia, I relied on [telescope](https://github.com/nvim-telescope/telescope.nvim) for all of my fuzzy finding.
+It turns out telescope is [really really slow](https://www.reddit.com/r/neovim/comments/ura4vu/telescope_too_slow_for_large_directories/) on big repository, even with ripgrep in place of grep.

-I then turned my focus to fzf-lua and hasn't looked back since.
+With fzf-lua being soooo sooo so customizable, I then turned my focus to said library and hasn't looked back since.

 The mapping group for the fuzzy finding functionality is `<leader>f*` and `<leader>g*`
 - `<leader>fg`: live fuzzy find using ripgrep.